Stacey has been a journalist for nearly a decade, working most recently as the associate editor of the "Miramichi

 Many times, an event may be taking place all day, but there are certain time slots that may be more interesting than others.
-For weekend events, photographers and reporters are looking for good opportunity to take colourful and exciting photos and video to pair with a story, so providing a rough (or detailed) schedule makes it easier for a newspaper to plan other assignments.
+For weekend events, photographers and reporters are looking for a good opportunity to take colourful and exciting photos and video to pair with a story, so providing a rough (or detailed) schedule makes it easier for a newspaper to plan other assignments.

-If your event has good opportunity for coverage in the morning and/or afternoon, be sure to let the editor know.
+If your event has a good opportunity for coverage in the morning and/or afternoon, be sure to let the editor know.
 They may have to choose between several events taking place at the same time.
 By providing a more flexible schedule, they can find a way to ensure your event makes the cut.